sktw/rainfall-rescue-tools-chrome-extension/README.md

 - A modified 'Finished' / 'Already seen' warning banner.
 The banner appears more prominently across the middle of the image.

+- A calculated total of rainfall values entered.
+This can be compared to the total on the sheet to check for transcription errors.

 A major advantage of the scrollbars is that they maintain their positions when the next image is loaded.

 ## Usage